OsuriPragathi/Graph.c/README.md

 Depth-First Search (DFS)
 ✅ Cycle Detection: Checks if the graph contains a cycle.

-/*
+Installation Instructions
+Follow these steps to install and run the Graph Operations program in C:

+1. Prerequisites
+Ensure you have the following installed on your system:
+✅ GCC Compiler (for compiling C programs)
+✅ A Terminal or Command Prompt (for running commands) /*
  * Graph Implementation in C with various operations
  * Features: